karolcholewa/blog/_posts/2021-03-12-sql-cookbook.md

 categories: [SQL, SFMC]
 ---

 This is a collection of quick recipies for SQL reports or data digging.
-This post is incremental not to create short posts for quick SQL queries and tips.
+This post is incremental not to create short posts for quick SQL queries and tips...

 ## PatIndex() and Left()
 The PatIndex() function returns a position of a pattern in a string.
 However, in conjunction with other string functions, such as Left() it allows you to further extract string patters from a whole.